karschsp/band-names/BAND-NAMES.md

 * The Deep Cuts
 * The Dependents
 * The Desperation Situations
+* The Diabolical Chaps
+* The Digestible Chunks
 * The Dislodged Nets
 * The Divergent Thumbs
 * The Double Edged Swords